5 WAYS TO EXPERIENCE THE ASPEN MUSIC FESTIVAL AND SCHOOL FOR FREE

 3. Music on the Mountain

-What better way to spend a Saturday afternoon than picnicking at the top of a mountain with beautiful chamber music being played nearby?
-You can do just that with the AMFS’s Music on the Mountain series (1 pm Saturdays from July 8 through August 12).
+What better way to spend a Saturday afternoon than picnicking at the top of a mountain with beautiful chamber music playing nearby?
+You can do just that with the AMFS’s Music on the Mountain series (1 pm Saturdays from July 6 through August 10).
 Though a gondola ticket or strenuous hike to the top of Aspen Mountain is required, the event itself is free of charge, and it offers a great casual atmosphere that proves classical music is just as vibrant outside the concert hall.

 4. Music with a View

 This series, in collaboration with the Aspen Art Museum, combines phenomenal visual art with chamber music performed by some of the AMFS’s top students and visiting musicians.
 Head to the Roof Deck Sculpture Garden at the museum and enjoy one-hour performances as well as refreshments available for purchase from SO café.
-Music with a View takes place at 6 pm on Tuesdays from July 11 through August 15 (no event on August 1).
+Music with a View takes place at 6 pm on Tuesdays from July 9 through August 13.

 5. Spotlight Recitals